egiden/django-contact-us-tools/docs/source/base_message_model.rst

         *default: True*

-        Indicates if privacy policy notice should be included in the email.
+        Indicates if a privacy policy notice should be included in the email.

     .. attribute:: DISP_COPYRIGHT_NOTICE

         *default: True*

         Indicates if copyright notice should be included in the email.

+    .. attribute:: COPYRIGHT_YEAR

+        *default: None*

+        The year displayed on the email's copyright notice.

+    .. attribute:: BUSINESS_NAME

+        *default: None*

+        The business or website name to be displayed on the email.

     .. attribute:: SUBJECT